Barker Langham are a friendly, approachable team, with a diverse range of skills, experience and knowledge.

 Sami currently provides expert research and curatorial work for Barker Langham’s Middle East projects.
 He specialises in Islamic art, architecture, and religion and has experience curating and lecturing for a number of museums and academic institutions in the UK and the Middle East.

-Lesley is a researcher in Contemporary Art and Museums in the Arabian Gulf.
-Her experience encompasses museum education, community engagement, and audience and exhibition research.
-As a Barker Langham Associate, Lesley provides art consultancy services.
+Lesley is an interpreter and researcher specialising in contemporary art, museums and cultural heritage in the Arabian Gulf.
+Her experience encompasses curatorial planning, museum education, community engagement, and audience and exhibition research.

 Bill is a cultural heritage consultant with a focus on Middle East museum collections and fine art.
 With a wealth of experience in developing world-class exhibitions around the world, Bill delivers curatorial services and project management.